 In the 14th century the Rufolo family hosted banquets for King Robert II of Naples and other Norman royalty.

-All days, Monday to Sunday at 18.00, it’s possible only with reservation to take a guided tour of the Tower and Museum of Villa Rufolo.
+All days, Monday to Sunday, it’s possible only with reservation to take a guided tour of Villa Rufolo.

 For further information and bookings: